Train horn: Buell Air Horns

-Founded in 1912 as The American Strombos Co. of Philadelphia, PA, Buell sold modified marine horns for rail use.
+Founded in 1912 as The American Strombos Co. of Philadelphia, Buell sold modified marine horns for rail use.
 They were often installed on small locomotives, electric interurban equipment. and railcars (for example the Doodlebugs).

 Buell has recently made available a line of air horns specific for railroad equipment.

 Gustin Bacon Mfg.
 Co.

 The Gustin Bacon Mfg.
-Co. of Kansas City, MO offered airhorns for use on railroad equipment prior to the Second World War.
+Co. of Kansas City, Missouri offered airhorns for use on railroad equipment prior to the Second World War.

 Leslie Controls, Inc.

-Leslie Controls, Inc. (originally the Leslie Company of Lyndhurst, New Jersey, later Parsippany, finally relocating to Tampa, Florida in 1985) began horn production by obtaining the rights to manufacture the Kockums Mekaniska Verkstad product line of "Tyfon" brand airhorns, marketing these for railroad use beginning in the 1930s.
+Leslie Controls, Inc., originally the Leslie Company of Lyndhurst, New Jersey, later Parsippany, finally relocating to Tampa, Florida in 1985, began horn production by obtaining the rights to manufacture the Kockums Mekaniska Verkstad product line of "Tyfon" brand airhorns, marketing these for railroad use beginning in the 1930s.
 Their model A200 series would later grace the rooftops of countless locomotives, such as the legendary Pennsylvania Railroad GG1, as well as thousands of EMD E and F-units.
 Leslie eventually introduced their own line of multi-note airhorns, known as the "Chime-Tone" series, in direct competition with AirChime.

 Poor sales of the Chime-Tones (due to the horns requiring an ample volume of air) led the Leslie Company to introduce a new line of air horns utilizing interchangeable components while using less air to produce greater sound volume than the earlier "Tyfon" series.
 Developed by Kockums, this horn utilized a back-pressure power chamber design in order to enhance diaphragm oscillation.
 Known as the "SuperTyfon" series, these horns would eventually supplant the "Tyfon" in railroad service.

 "SuperTyfon" horns were offered in single, dual, triple, quad, and five note configurations.

 Leslie Controls continues to manufacture "SuperTyfon" air horns for the railroad industry.